borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

 augmentation procedures are not provided (except for overlap-tile segmentation).
-The following reimplementation aims to give an understanding of the whole paper (data augmentation and training process included), while beeing as simple as possible.
+The following reimplementation aims to give an understanding of the whole paper (data augmentation and training process included), while being as simple as possible.
 Note that there are lots of open-source U-Net reimplementations out there, however most of them are already modified versions.